Professional Disciplinary Actions

 How Disciplinary Investigations Arise

-An investigator for the New York State or federal administrative agency or for the self-regulatory organization, as the case may be, prepares and sends, to the professional, a letter or a notice of investigation stating that the administrative agency or SRO is conducting an inquiry into some matter.
+An investigator for the Manhattan State or federal administrative agency or for the self-regulatory organization, as the case may be, prepares and sends, to the professional, a letter or a notice of investigation stating that the administrative agency or SRO is conducting an inquiry into some matter.

 The agency’s or SRO’s inquiry letter may ask the professional to provide a signed, written statement about potential violations of laws governing, or rules of, the profession or industry.
 Further, the agency’s or SRO’s inquiry letter may asks the broker to answer a list of particular questions and to provide copies of all correspondence or memoranda referring to the matter.

-So, too, the New York or federal administrative agency or the self-regulatory organization may, in an on-the record interview, make the professional testify under oath.
+So, too, the Manhattan or federal administrative agency or the self-regulatory organization may, in an on-the record interview, make the professional testify under oath.

 Disregarding the agency’s or SRO’s requests for information or books and records typically results in a significant penalty. such a lifetime ban from the industry or a suspension from practice.

-If you are a professional in the New York City area and you have received, from an administrative agency or a self-regulatory organization, an inquiry letter, a notice of investigation, or a telephone call, contact the Law Offices of David S. Rich, LLC.
+If you are a professional in the City Of Manhattan area and you have received, from an administrative agency or a self-regulatory organization, an inquiry letter, a notice of investigation, or a telephone call, contact the Law Offices of David S. Rich, LLC.

-Circumstances In Which New York State or Federal Administrative Agencies, or Self-Regulatory Organizations, Issue Inquiry Letters
+Circumstances In Which Manhattan State or Federal Administrative Agencies, or Self-Regulatory Organizations, Issue Inquiry Letters

-In New York, all licensed health professionals, including physicians, physician assistants, specialist assistants, must report colleagues whom it reasonably appears are guilty of professional misconduct.
+In Manhattan, all licensed health professionals, including physicians, physician assistants, specialist assistants, must report colleagues whom it reasonably appears are guilty of professional misconduct.
 A licensed health professional’s willful violation of his or her duty to report colleagues’ wrongdoing is itself misconduct.

-Similarly, a lawyer who knows that another lawyer has committed a violation of the New York Rules of Professional Conduct that raises a substantial question as to that lawyer’s honesty, trustworthiness or fitness as an attorney shall report him or her to a Court or a disciplinary committee.
+Similarly, a lawyer who knows that another lawyer has committed a violation of the Manhattan Rules of Professional Conduct that raises a substantial question as to that lawyer’s honesty, trustworthiness or fitness as an attorney shall report him or her to a Court or a disciplinary committee.

 - Adversary or Judge.
 The litigant who, in a pending or concluded lawsuit, is adverse to a lawyer’s client submits, to a disciplinary body, a complaint against the lawyer.
 Similarly, and on occasion, a judge presiding over an attorney’s client’s lawsuit may make, to a disciplinary committee, a complaint against the attorney.